np-core/np-signal/README.md

 Input / output configuration:

-    --path                  the path to directory or a glob for Fast5 (quoted string) ["$PWD"] --archived              input files are expected to be tar gzipped files ending with .tar.gz or .tgz [false] --outdir                the path to directory for result outputs ["$PWD/results"]
+    --path                  the path to directory or a glob for Fast5 (quoted string) ["$PWD"] --batch_size            batch input files or directories for basecalling on a single instance of the caller [0] --archived              input files are expected to be tar gzipped files ending with .tar.gz or .tgz [false] --outdir                the path to directory for result outputs ["$PWD/results"]